restatedev/examples/python/patterns-use-cases/README.md

 <summary><strong>Running the example</strong></summary>

 1. [Start the Restate Server](https://docs.restate.dev/develop/local_dev) in a separate shell: `restate-server`
-2. Start the service: `python3 durablerpc/app.py`
+2. Start the service: `python durablerpc/app.py`
 3. Register the services (with `--force` to override the endpoint during **development**): `restate -y deployments register --force localhost:9080`

 Run the client to let it send a request to reserve a product: